Real-Time Polarization Control for Satellite QKD with Liquid-Crystal Beacon Stabilization: Results

 \subsection{Dependence of accuracy on the switching speed of LCs}

-The second measurement investigates the effect of LC switching time on the correct retardation value.
-If the LC has only a short switching time, inaccuracies due to inaccurate retardation may occur.
+The second measurement investigates how the LC switching time affects the accuracy with which the target retardation values are reached during the sequence of polarimetric measurement configurations.
+In other words, the relevant switching time is the time required for the LC elements in the polarimeter to settle between successive analysis settings used to reconstruct a single polarization state.
+If the available switching time is too short, the LC retarders may not fully reach their target values, which leads to increased polarimetric error.
 The following measurement for LC switching values of 50, 100 and 200~ms monitors the norm by switching between two states of polarization:

+\begin{itemize} \item \textbf{State I:} $\theta_{HWP} = \theta_{QWP} = 0$ \item \textbf{State II:} $\theta_{HWP} = \theta_{QWP} = \frac{\pi}{16}$ \end{itemize} Here state I corresponds to a simple reference configuration producing horizontal linear polarization, while State II represents a distinct non-trivial elliptical polarization state.
+These two input states were chosen as representative and well-reproducible test configurations.
+The aim of this experiment was not to investigate the full dependence on the input polarization state, but to evaluate the effect of LC switching dynamics on polarimetric accuracy.
+Since the dominant error in this case arises from the finite response of the LC actuators, these two clearly different states provide a representative test of the influence of switching time on the measurement accuracy.

-\begin{itemize} \item \textbf{State I:} $\theta_{HWP} = \theta_{QWP} = 0$ \item \textbf{State II:} $\theta_{HWP} = \theta_{QWP} = \frac{\pi}{16}$ \end{itemize} The plots on the left part of the Figure~\ref{Measurement2} show the accuracy of these measurements as a function of the number of partial intensity measurements (6, 8, 16, 24 and 32).
+The plots on the left part of the Figure~\ref{Measurement2} show the accuracy of these measurements as a function of the number of partial intensity measurements (6, 8, 16, 24 and 32).
 These values were determined because a steeper function is expected at the beginning.
 The plots on the right were obtained by ``stretching'' the curves on the left, such that the x-axis reflects the total duration of the complete polarimetric measurement.
 This duration is determined, among other things, by both the LC switching time, the number of individual intensity measurements, and the constant exposure time, which was set to 20 ms.

 In plots a) and c), for most of the function, the 50 ms switching time shows the worst results (especially at the beginning), while the results for both 100 and 200~ms are essentially comparable.
-However, as can be seen from plots b) and d), the total time for measuring the polarization state in the case of 100 ms is roughly half of the one 200 ms. Overall, it can be seen that the accuracy improves with longer measurement times, theoretically asymptotically to the limit of systematic uncertainty.
+However, as can be seen from plots b) and d), the total time for measuring the polarization state in the case of 100 ms is roughly half of that for 200~ms. Overall, it can be seen that the accuracy improves with longer measurement times, theoretically asymptotically to the limit of systematic uncertainty.
 For short measurement times, a~deterioration in accuracy can often be seen.